okta/workflows-templates/README.md

     workflow.flopack
     readme.md
 ```
 You can find an example of the structure [here](https://github.com/okta/workflows-templates/tree/master/workflows/suspend_inactive_users).

+The following guidelines must be followed when creating the template files and enclosing folder:

+* Folder name needs to be lower case and separated with underscore (regex: `^[a-z0-9_]{2,50}$` e.g `create_report_google_sheets`).
+* Each published file (mentioned below) in the folder also needs to be in lower case.
+  * `readme.md`
+  * `workflow.flopack`
+  * `workflow.json`
+* Files such as `workflow.flopack` and `workflow.json` need to have valid JSON structure.
+* The `name` value in the `workflow.json` file has a limit of 50 characters and **must** exactly match the name of the enclosing folder.
+* The connector names in the `workflow.json` file must only contain valid connector names referenced in the `connectors.json` file.
+* Verify if video and documentation links in `workflow.json` file refers to same folder structure

-### Step 1: Rename the flopack
+## Step 1: Rename the flopack file

 Locate the file that was created from the aforementioned Export process and rename it to `workflow.flopack`

-### Step 2: Create the metadata
+## Step 2: Create the metadata

 Create a new file named `workflow.json`.
 This file must contain the following fields: